Ilkeston Corporation Tramways

 Ilkeston Corporation Tramways Great War conductress

-A blow up of the above photo showing the conductress; she is wearing a single-breasted coat and a baggy cap, the latter with a glossy peak and a script-lettering grade badge (Conductor).
+An enlargement of the above photograph showing the conductress; she is wearing a single-breasted coat and a baggy motor cap, the latter with a glossy peak and a script-lettering grade badge ('Conductor').